Lower North Thompson and Barriere

 Barriere – Beyond the Blacktop

-Detour from the highway and explore the trails and lakes surrounding the hamlet of Barriere.
+Detour from the highway to explore the trails and lakes surrounding the hamlet of Barriere.
 Hike on trails that lead to inspiring views.
 Feast your eyes on rounded mountaintops, fields of avalanche lily, and azure blue lakes fed by underground springs.

 Fish and Geocache